Cookie Consent

 • Notice requirements—How quickly must the buyer notify the seller of a defect to claim warranty coverage?
 Are there specific requirements for how the notice must be given (e.g., in writing, through dedicated phone numbers, etc.)?

-• Duration of repairs or replacement—Does the warranty clause specify a timeframe for the repairs or replacement?
+• Duration of repairs or replacement—Does the warranty clause specify a time limit for the repairs or replacement?
 If this isn’t specified, the seller could take a long time to fulfill this obligation, delaying your business processes and potentially causing losses.

 • Costs—Who covers the costs of shipping the equipment to and from the seller before and after repairs or replacement?